Search

 Bava Batra 74

 Rabba bar bar Chana tells stories about when an Arab showed him the people who died in the desert (dor hamidbar), Mount Sinai, and the earth where Korach and his followers were killed.
-Each place seemed to have some sort of magical powers associated with it.
-Stories are brought by various rabbis about all the Leviathan and other gigantic creatures.
+Each place seemed to have magical powers associated with it.
+More stories are told about unique creatures that were seen by people when traveling on boats.
+After mentioning the tanin in a story, the Gemara digresses to discuss what kind of creature was the tanin.
+Some identify it as the leviathan.
+They also discuss the unusual power and the limitations of these and other gigantic or unique creatures.

 and they were lying on their backs.
 And the knee of one of them was elevated, and he was so enormous that the Arab entered under his knee while riding a camel and with his spear upright, and he did not touch him.
 I cut one corner of the sky-blue garment that contains ritual fringes of one of them, and we were unable to walk.
 The Arab said to me: Perhaps you took something from them?
 Return it, as we know by tradition that one who takes something from them cannot walk.
 I then returned the corner of the garment, and then we were able to walk.